asaldarriv/heuristics-PTL-system/random_method/README.md

-# Constructive Method
+# Random Method

-This project implements a constructive method, specifically the nearest neighbor, with two variations of the method: deterministic and randomized.
+This project implements a random method, specifically an evolutionary method (1+1) that uses an initial solution provided by the nearest neighbor method (constructive method) and then improves it by making small mutations.

 ## Description

-- **Deterministic Method**: orders are sorted in descending order by the number of SKUs.
+- **Deterministic Method (Nearest Neighbor)**: orders are sorted in descending order by the number of SKUs.
 Once the order is determined, each order is assigned to the nearest exit.
-- **Randomized Method**: orders are sorted randomly.
-Once the order is determined, each order is assigned to the nearest exit.
+- **Random Method (Evolutionaty Method (1+1))**: uses an initial solution provided by the nearest neighbor method (constructive method) and then improves it by making small mutations.

 ## Running the Algorithm